-298. Special Study (1-6) I, II Individual study.
+Individual study.
+Six units maximum credit.
 Prerequisite: Permission of staff; to be arranged with department chairman and instructor.

 Guidance in the preparation of a thesis in industrial arts for the master's degree.
-Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+Prerequisites: An officially appointed thesis committee and advancement to can-

-LIFE SCIENCE
+LIFE SCIENCES

-The Departments of Bacteriology, Botany, and Biology-Zoology, in the Life Sciences Division, offer graduate work leading to the master of arts degree in life science.
-This degree may be obtained with concentrations in one or more of the above-named departments, thus enabling a student to obtain work in the areas of his greatest interest.
-The general secondary credential is offered with a teaching major or minor in life science and general science.
-Available facilities in the life sciences for graduate students in our community are the Zoo Hospital, laboratories of the San Diego Bio-medical Research Institute, the U. S. Department of Agriculture Fish and Game Commission, and the Alvarado Filtration Plant of the City of San Diego.
-On the campus, the Health Services offer fine facilities for persons interested in the clinical direction.
+Graduate work in biology, botany, microbiology (bacteriology), and zoology is offered in the Life Sciences Division and leads to the master of science degree in applied biology and the master of arts degree in life science.
+The master of science degree in applied biology provides concentrations in botany, general biology, microbiology, and zoology, thus permitting a graduate student to receive advanced training for a wide variety of occupational specialities.
+The master of arts degree in life science is primarily for the teaching service and may be obtained with obtained with one or more of the foregoing concentrations.
+The general secondary credential is offered with a teaching major or minor in life science and general

+Excellent facilities for graduate study are available in this community, such as the Zoo Hospital, affiliated laboratories of the San Diego Biomedical Research Institute, the United States Department of Agriculture, Fish and Game Commission, and the Alvarado Filtration Plant of the City of San Diego.
+On the campus, the Health Services offer fine facilities for persons interested in clinical fields.

-All students must satisfy the general requirements for admission to regular graduate standing, as described in Part One of this bulletin under Admission to the Graduate Division.
-In addition to these requirements, the student must have an undergraduate major in one of the biological sciences.
-Basic undergraduate courses in the precise area (bacteriology, botany, biology, or zoology) of the master's degree in life science must be satisfied before the student will be recommended for regular graduate standing in the Graduate Division.
+In addition to the general requirements for admission to regular graduate standing, as described in Part One of this bulletin under Admission to the Graduate Division, a student must satisfy the following requirements before he will be recommended for regular graduate standing in the Graduate Division:

+(a) Have an undergraduate major in one of the biological sciences, including basic undergraduate courses in the precise area (biology, botany, microbiology, or zoology) of the master's degree program in life science.
+Courses taken to remove deficiencies in the undergraduate major are in addition to those specifically required for the master's degree.